1.1. Surface Winds

 Fig9.3.1:Typical atmospheric model wind profiles over surfaces with differing roughness lengths (z).

 Observations of the “surface” wind are conventionally measured and reported as the wind 10m above the ground.
-The lowest model levels (HRES level 137, ENS level 91) both lie close to this height and it would seem simplest to use these data directly as the forecast 10m wind.
+The lowest model levels (level 137 in HRES, ENS, Extended Range or level 91 in Seasonal) both lie close to this height and it would seem simplest to use these data directly as the forecast 10m wind.
 However, to evaluate the momentum flux at the surface, with its consequent effect upon wind speeds at the lowest model levels, a representative "surface roughness" (the roughness length parameter) is assigned to each grid square within the model formulation.
 This naturally impacts upon the wind at the lowest model levels.
-This roughness length for the grid square will ordinarily not be typical for an individual location within that grid box (unless the grid box is very uniform), so given the likely variability of vegetation and land use (e.g. see Fig9.3.2) one should not expect HRES level 137, ENS level 91 data to agree well with observed winds.
+This roughness length for the grid square will ordinarily not be typical for an individual location within that grid box (unless the grid box is very uniform).
+Given the likely variability of vegetation and land use (e.g. see Fig9.3.2) one should not expect the lowest model level (level 137) data to agree well with observed winds.

 Stations sited according to WMO guidelines (which ECMWF uses for verification) are located in open terrain, over short grass and with no obstacles in the vicinity; hence a low roughness length parameter is appropriate.
 However the roughness length parameter assigned to the grid square will usually be greater.
-Consequently observed winds at WMO station sites will often be stronger than those forecast at HRES level 137 and ENS level 91 (because of the influence of areas of greater roughness within the grid square).
+Consequently observed winds at WMO station sites will often be stronger than those forecast at the lowest model level (level 137).
+This is because of the influence of areas of greater roughness within the grid square.
 ECMWF addresses this discrepancy as described immediately below.

 1.1.2.
 Forecast 10m wind output